peterchinman/personal-website/public/assets/articles/strictly.md

 	```
 	But the vowels in "bet" and "bot" are each—in, I think, a meaningful sense—"adjacent" to the vowel in "bat": one can move thru vowel space from one to the other without encountering another vowel.

-	One reason for the discrepancy in the distances is that they are moving along different axes from “bat”—"bet" along the F1 axis, and "bot" along the F2 axis.
+	One reason for the discrepancy in the distances is that they are moving along different axes from "bat"—"bet" along the F1 axis, and "bot" along the F2 axis.
 We could try to correct for that by scaling the axes.
-But it’s not obvious that this would be a fool-proof solution either, given that we have different perceptual responses to different frequencies of sound.
+But it's not obvious that this would be a fool-proof solution either, given that we have different perceptual responses to different frequencies of sound.